A Blog For Those Affected By Environmental And Invisible Illnesses Written By Fellow Survivors

 Recovering from addiction is best handled when you have a routine to rely on, and you should focus on creating a routine that is based on self-care rituals.
 For example, you can introduce brief, beneficial habits into your day that can improve your mood, help you with anxiety, and nourish your body.
 Start your day with a short meditative session infused with affirmations and slow breathing.
 That will help you visualize a positive day and prepare your body and mind for the day ahead.

 Then you can prepare a cup of tea for yourself and a delicious breakfast, while you read a book or talk to someone you love.
 Try to include that active session into your day, be it a jog in the park or an aerobics class where you can also socialize, or simply take a restorative walk.
+Also, rebuilding relationships after addiction is a hugely important step towards feeling more like yourself again.
 Such simple habits for taking better care of yourself can make all the difference.

 Change your environment for the better